Clinical Reference

 Ventilator Modes & Waveforms

-Pressure / flow / volume waveform patterns for each mode, clinical use, and device-specific labels.
+Pressure / flow / volume patterns for each mode, clinical use, and PB980 labels.

 Pressure–Time (Paw)

 Shows airway pressure over time.
-Ppeak reflects total resistive + elastic load; Pplat (end-inspiratory pause) reflects only elastic load (alveolar pressure).
+Ppeak reflects total resistive + elastic load.
+Pplat (end-inspiratory pause) reflects only elastic load.
 Pplat ≤ 30 cmH₂O targets alveolar protection in ARDS.

 Flow–Time

 Above zero = inspiratory flow; below zero = expiratory.
-A constant inspiratory flow (square wave) = volume control.
-A decelerating flow = pressure control or PSV.
-Auto-PEEP appears when expiratory flow has not returned to zero before the next breath triggers.
+Square wave = volume control.
+Decelerating = pressure control or PSV.
+Auto-PEEP appears when expiratory flow has NOT returned to zero before the next breath.

 Volume–Time

-Rises during inspiration, falls to zero (baseline) during expiration.
-A mismatch between set VT and exhaled VT indicates a circuit/cuff leak.
-In PC mode, a changing volume with stable pressure signals a compliance or resistance change.
+Rises during inspiration, returns to zero (baseline) during expiration.
+Mismatch between set and exhaled VT = circuit/cuff leak.
+In PC mode, changing volume with stable pressure signals a compliance or resistance change.

 Volume Control (VC / VC+)